Michael I. Kotler

 On a personal level, Michael’s interests are many and varied.
+He is married with two children.
 He is an active painter who has participated in a number of art competitions including the Agora Art Gallery; New York City, New York, Juried Competitions in 2006 and 2007, and the Abstract Exposure Online Juried Competition in 2009 and the Chelsea International Fine Art Competition, Juried Competition in 2009.
 He has also had several art openings for his art at Agora Art Gallery, New York, New York in October, 2009 and at A. Jain Marunouchi Gallery, New York, New York, in January, 2010.
 Michael also composes and plays music and has approximately 25 copy written songs and has produced and played the music on two CD’s, Shades of Blue and Into the Light.
 Michael has been a long time martial artist and has achieved the level of 3rd degree black belt, has taught and continues to train on a regular basis.
 Michael is also an avid golfer.

 Capital Bank, N.A. v.
 Impact Development, LLC., (Commercial litigation resulting in $16,690,000.00 judgment for Bank after multi-year litigation.)